 0 have signed.
 Let’s get to 150,000!

-My name is Anna, the picture above shows my husband Makara and our two year old baby Soma.
+My name is Anna- the picture above shows my husband Makara and our child, Soma.

 I would like to argue that the human right to family life - which we based our application on - is not just about maintaining our daughter's physical welfare to a 'sufficient' level.
 As a mother and UK citizen, I have the human right to give her the best possible upbringing.
 She will only experience one childhood; the emotional upheaval of suddenly losing her father, and therefore also losing the potential to grow up with the loving care of both parents is more than a significant disruption.